Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

 "The note was successfully created"
  ```

-`404 NOT FOUND`

-The note does not already exist.
+`400 BAD REQUEST`

+If the request body was malformed or either title or body was passed as an empty string

 ```

+The API specification for a single route includes the following sections:

+1. The method (POST, GET, ext...) and url of the route you're describing.
+2. A short description of what the route is for along with any constraints on the calling / use of the route.
+3. A list of all the path and query params used in the route, and a quick sentence describing what they represent.
+4. The form of the JSON request body.
+5. The possible responses to the request including the status code, a description of when it may be returned, and the form of the JOSN body if applicable.

-Generally, when you're updating the API specification, you'll want to update the table of contents and add the note in at the spot where it fits best.
-More sections can be added, and sections that aren't used can be removed, so try to thoroughly document the API updates as you see fit.
-Path and query parameters may also show up in the spec, and you'll usually see those denoted by a colon (`:`) preceding the parameter name.
+Generally, when you're updating the API specification, you'll also want to update the table of contents and add the specification in at the spot where it fits best.
+Sections that aren't used or aren't applicable can be removed, so try to thoroughly document the API updates as you see fit.

+If a route has path parameters then they'll show up in the route's url and will be preceded by a colon (`:`).
+If query parameters are in the route they'll show up at the end of the url after a `?` and will have a name, a `=`, and then a type, (`keyName=BOOLEAN`)

 !!! note "Path parameters"
     The colon in front of a part of the path represents a variable that can be inserted.
 For example,